gluzangi/winansible/README.md

 ## REQUIREMENTS

-To port Ansible and run on Windows requires a number of tools to create the appropriate build environment to work with :
+To port Ansible and make it run on Windows requires a number of tools to create the appropriate build environment to work with :

 * __MSYS2__ - independent rewrite of MSYS, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.
 * __git__ - distributed revision control system aimed at speed,data integrity,and support for distributed, non-linear workflows.